 Long Island Cares – The Harry Chapin Food Bank offers cooking, food safety and nutrition training workshops to our network of more than 590 emergency food provider member agencies.
 Through our classes, member agency food pantries, soup kitchens, shelters and child care providers can learn and earn certificates in nutrition and food safety.
 As of July 1st 2015 all Long Island Cares member EFP’s are required by the New York State Department of Health in accordance with Long Island Cares Agency Agreement to attend Food Safety Sanitation & Nutrition Education Training Workshops during the contract year.
-Workshops are offered at our Hauppauge, Huntington Station & Freeport Long Island Cares Service Centers.
+Workshops are offered at our Hauppauge, Huntington Station, Hampton Bays & Freeport Long Island Cares Service Centers.

 NUTRITION AND FOOD SAFETY RESOURCES